Xtr126/XtMapper/README.md

 ## About

 Introducing XtMapper, the ultimate keymapper for Android on PC gaming designed to revolutionize your gaming experience with unparalleled features that set it apart from the rest.
 It offers a comprehensive set of features unmatched by other keymapper available.

 Unlike other keymappers that often inject ads or having users to pay, XtMapper is committed to providing a clean and user-friendly experience.
-With its extensive feature set, user-friendly interface, and commitment to it's userbase, XtMapper stands as the choice for Android-x86 gaming enthusiasts.
+With its extensive feature set, user-friendly interface, and commitment to it's userbase, XtMapper stands as the keymapper of choice for Android-x86 gaming enthusiasts.

 It is free and open-source software boasting a comprehensive array of functionalities that cater to Android-x86 users diverse needs for mouse/keyboard/touchpad input, making it a standout choice among keymapping applications that usually only target mobile phone hardware.